hudson-prestidge/go-bakery/README.md

 Products table{
-  id SERIAL PRIMARY KEY
-  name VARCHAR(50) UNIQUE
+  id SERIAL PRIMARY KEY NOT NULL name VARCHAR(50) UNIQUE NOT NULL image_name VARCHAR NOT NULL price INTEGER NOT NULL
-  image VARCHAR
 }

 To add: